kakokat/BentoML/docs/source/guides/building_bentos.rst

         - numpy
         - "matplotlib==3.5.1"

-The user needs to put all required python packages for the Bento Service in a ``requirements.txt``.
+The user needs to put all required Python packages for the Bento service in a ``requirements.txt``.
 For a project, you can run ``pip freeze > requirements.txt`` to generate a requirements file to load with BentoML.